rust-lang/blog.rust-lang.org/posts/2020-03-15-docs-rs-opt-into-fewer-targets.md

 ## Possible future changes

-We are considering turning this on by default in the future;
+We're considering turning this on by default in the future;
 i.e. only building for one target unless multiple targets are specifically requested.
-However, we do not want to break anyone's documentation, so we're making this feature opt-in  while we decide the migration strategy.
+However, we don't want to break anyone's documentation, so we're making this feature opt-in  while we decide the migration strategy.

 This change will also make it easier for docs.rs to build for targets that are not tier one, such as embedded targets.